 Pain is the sensation that indicates a transformation is needed.
-There is a weakness where new strength needs to enter in.
+There’s a weakness where new strength needs to enter.
 And we must choose to pursue long-term strength rather than temporary relief.

 So how do we get this new strength?
 How do we stop ourselves from chasing what will numb us when the deepest parts of us scream for some relief?
 How do we stop the piercing pain of this minute, this hour?

 For me, this means praying.
 No matter how vast our pit, prayer is big enough to fill us with the realization of His presence like nothing else.